NM0124/study-planner/README.md

 # **4. System Architecture**

-This project follows a clean 3-layer architecture:
+A 3-layer architecture is used:

 ### **1. Frontend UI**